New Zealand Cadet Forces: Organisation

 The New Zealand Cadet Forces is commanded by the Commandant New Zealand Cadet Forces (COMDT NZCF).
 Assisting the Commandant is the Executive Officer NZCF (XO NZCF), the Assistant Commandant (ASST COMDT NZDF), and the Warrant Officer New Zealand Cadet Forces (WONZCF).

 Training is provided by Cadet Force Officers, Cadet Non-Commissioned Officers, and adult volunteers through Cadet Units nationwide.
 Supported by three Cadet Forces Training and Support Units (CFTSU) composed of NZDF Regular Force (RF) personnel.
 The New Zealand Cadet Forces also play a large role in supporting community projects through volunteer labour.

 History

 1864–1902

 The first unit raised was at Otago Boys' High School in 1864, making it the oldest youth service organisations in New Zealand.
 By 1870 there were several secondary school units in existence, among the first being Nelson College, Christ's College, Wellington College and Auckland Grammar School.

 From 1864 until 1902 the training followed that used in the British public schools.
 The emphasis was on rigid discipline and shooting marksmanship and it was entirely controlled by the Headmaster; the Army was not involved.
-The Education Act of 1902 was responsible for most secondary schools forming cadet units and the Army became directly involved in the Cadets training following their Boer War participation.
+The Education Act 1902 (New Zealand) was responsible for most secondary schools forming cadet units and the Army became directly involved in the Cadets training following their Boer War participation.